lbohnsac/quay-api/README.md

 ```
 curl -X PUT -H "Authorization: Bearer ${bearer_token}" -H "Content-Type: application/json" --data '{"sync_interval": 1260}' https://${quay_registry}/api/v1/repository/${orga}/${repo}/mirror | jq
 ```
-Success is HTTP `201`, no sucess is HTTP `404` if ther is no mirror config
+Success is HTTP `201`, no sucess is HTTP `404` if there is no mirror config
 ### Initiate a mirror sync action of the mirrored repository `$repo` within the organization `$orga`
 ```
 curl -X POST \